 My name is Rachel.
 I mostly grew up in the Bay of Plenty and now live with my family in Rolleston.
 I am a mum of two and have been involved in education in one way or another for over 20 years.
 I currently hold a number of contracts working with vulnerable youth, parent’s groups, children with learning disabilities, teacher resourcing and facilitation with high school aged children.

-I love the diversity of my roles and I love being involved in the Mates and Dates programme.
+I love the diversity of my roles and I love being involved in Empowerment Trust and the programmes they offer.

 Following obtaining my Bachelor of Social Work I undertook roles working with children and families.
 During my roles as a Care and Protection Social Worker and Specialist Child Witness Interviewer I saw first-hand the impacts of family and sexual violence on children, families and communities.
 Working as a Sensitive Claims Counsellor and Social Worker I was exposed to the often life long lasting effects of trauma on survivors and their families.
 My understanding of abuse and trauma has equipped me with a drive to prevent trauma and educate and empower children and young people to build positive healthy relationships with themselves and others.
 I believe that we are all responsible for empowering our younger generation to develop confidence and a strong self-belief in themselves so they can live a most powerful life.

 I have seen again and again that we make a real and positive difference.